 When left untreated, sleep apnea can cause physical manifestations and affect your lifestyle.
 Patients experience various symptoms, including:

-- Extended pauses in breathing during the night
+- Extended lapses in breathing during the night

 - Daytime sleepiness and fatigue